 Pianist Janet Yonge has being playing piano almost all her life starting with lessons given by her grandmother!
 In 1978 she graduated from the University of Victoria with a major in piano and then continued pedagogy studies at the Victoria Conservatory of Music.
 Janet has a busy teaching studio and accompanies choirs and soloists in the Victoria area.
 She also loves to dance and has been a Scottish Country dancer for many years with the Victoria branch and has attended workshops throughout BC and the northwest USA.
 She is very excited to be playing for VanIsle Workshop and Ball.

 There will be three levels of workshop classes.
 Which level is right for you?
-Watch for our self-assessment guide.
-The guide will indicate the expectations in each class: which formations should you know; how much do you rely on walking a dance; etc. It’s also wise to check in with your regular dance teacher or a teacher who is familiar with your dancing.
+Check our self assessment guide.
+The guide indicates the expectations in each class: which formations should you know; how much do you rely on walking a dance; etc. It’s also wise to check in with your regular dance teacher or a teacher who is familiar with your dancing.

-Good news- The Tartan Players have been booked to play for the ball!
+Good news- The Tartan Players are playing for the ball!

 Formed in the fall of 2005, The Tartan Players are a 4-5 piece Scottish Country Dance Band, comprised of piano, violin, flute/whistle and sometimes bass.
 With their lively playing and signature sound, they have rapidly become a sought after group.
 They have played at over 80 events: from formal Scottish Country dances, youth dance and informal ceilidhs to weddings and private parties throughout the Lower Mainland, Vancouver Island , and as far away as Hawaii.

 The names of the band members for this event include: Deborah Jones on fiddle, Lukasz Wieczorek on fiddle, Carole Berger on flute and tin whistle, Julie Smith on piano and Joe Condie on bass.